 It wouldn’t be fair to just focus on Vanguard ETFs that hold stocks, given the massive rising interest rates we’ve seen over the last year or so.
-With the U.S. Federal Reserve steadily ratcheting up rates to fight inflation, the once-sleepy bond market has seen renewed interest as bond yields are becoming more attractive to investors.
+The U.S. Federal Reserve has steadily ratcheted up rates to right inflation, and while the central bank could be done hiking, the once-sleepy bond market has enjoyed renewed interest given much more attractive bond yields.

 Of course, bonds come in all shapes and sizes—from U.S. government bonds, to high-quality corporate bonds from top blue-chip companies, to riskier “junk” bonds from borrowers who are facing real challenges to operations.
 So if you’re already confused by the thousands of options in the stock market, looking into bonds on top of that would probably be downright overwhelming.

 Thankfully, Vanguard Total Bond Market ETF (BND) is the best Vanguard ETF for diversified exposure to all these categories (except for the riskiest bonds out there).
-BND has a gigantic portfolio of more than 17,000 “investment-grade” bonds that boast high credit quality, so you get a ton of diversification as well as a ton of peace of mind.
+BND has a gigantic portfolio of nearly 18,000 “investment-grade” bonds that boast high credit quality, so you get a ton of diversification as well as a ton of peace of mind.